Roomba S9+ (9550) Review

-But then, the Roomba S9’s price is way up high – $1400 is too expensive but worth every penny.
+But then, the Roomba S9’s price is way up high – but worth every penny.

 In this review, we want to dissect this robot vacuum to find out why it is deemed as the best robot vacuum yet we have the likes of Roborock S5 and the recently launched S5 Max, Neato D7 Connected, and several other high-performance robots.

 Before we go deeper into the details, here are the pros and cons of the Roomba S9+.